perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 sudo ufw allow ssh
 ```
 There are additional ports in prep for open source monitoring stack and other networking features.
 It is important to understand how UFW works and how to manage the attack surface of the machine.
-If you want to identify the ports solana needs (8000-8020) and reduce your attack surface by only enable those at this time please do.
+If you want to identify the ports Solana needs (8000-8012) and reduce your attack surface by only enable those at this time please do.
 As Shadow Protocol evolves so will the port exposures and the need for awareness around those.

 Dump this entire command block for basic Shadow Node function:
 ```
-sudo ufw allow 53;sudo ufw allow 8899/tcp;sudo ufw allow 8900/tcp;sudo ufw allow 8000:8020/tcp;sudo ufw allow 8000:8020/udp
+sudo ufw allow 53;sudo ufw allow 8899/tcp;sudo ufw allow 8900/tcp;sudo ufw allow 8000:8012/udp
 ```
 These additional rules are in preparation for more Shadow Protocol features.
 Just drop this expanded rules block when there is a request from the team to expand ports:
 ```
-sudo ufw allow 53;sudo ufw allow 53/tcp;sudo ufw allow 53/udp;sudo ufw allow 8899;sudo ufw allow 8899/tcp;sudo ufw allow 8900/tcp;sudo ufw allow 8900/udp;sudo ufw allow 8901/tcp;sudo ufw allow 8901/udp;sudo ufw allow 9900/udp;sudo ufw allow 9900/tcp;sudo ufw allow 9900;sudo ufw allow 8899/udp;sudo ufw allow 8900;sudo ufw allow 8000:8020/tcp;sudo ufw allow 8000:8020/udp
+sudo ufw allow 53;sudo ufw allow 8899;sudo ufw allow 8899/tcp;sudo ufw allow 8900/tcp;sudo ufw allow 9900/udp;sudo ufw allow 9900/tcp;sudo ufw allow 9900;sudo ufw allow 8900;sudo ufw allow 8000:8012/udp
 ```
 # Install the Solana CLI!
-Don't forget to check for current version (1.8.12 as of 12/14/21)
+Don't forget to check for current version (1.8.14 as of 02/16/2022)

 ```
-sh -c "$(curl -sSfL https://release.solana.com/v1.8.13/install)"
+sh -c "$(curl -sSfL https://release.solana.com/v1.8.14/install)"
 ```
 I will ask you to map the PATH just copy and paste the blow:
 ```